Chapter 4

 demanded by their transgression revealed to Adam and Eve the sacred

-the guilt of sin and its dire results.
-In their remorse and anguish they
+before, the guilt of sin and its dire results.
+In their remorse and

-pleaded that the penalty might not fall upon Him whose love had been the
+anguish they pleaded that the penalty might not fall upon Him whose love

-source of all their joy; rather let it descend upon them and their
+had been the source of all their joy; rather let it descend upon them

 They were

-heaven as well as upon the earth, even the life of an angel could not be
+in heaven as well as upon the earth, even the life of an angel could not

-accepted as a sacrifice for its transgression.
-Not one of its precepts
+be accepted as a sacrifice for its transgression.
+Not one of its

-could be abrogated or changed to meet man in his fallen condition; but the
+precepts could be abrogated or changed to meet man in his fallen

 Not only man